Skip to main content

 Instructor

-BA, Sociology and Social Justice – Northland College; W-EMT; Avalanche Level 2
+BA, Sociology and Social Justice – Northland College; W-EMT; Avalanche Level 2; BLS Heartcode CPR; MT Nurse Aide CNA

 Farmer, Dave